 Low nasal bridgeSaddle nose

-A low nasal bridge is a flattening of the top part of the nose.
+A low nasal bridge is the flattening of the top part of the nose.

-Decreased growth (hypoplasia) of the nasal bridge can occur with infections or genetic diseases.
-A decrease in the height of the nasal bridge is best seen from a side view of the face.
+A decrease in the height of the bridge of nose is best seen from a side view of the face.

 - Cleidocranial dysostosis